dvd101x/web-thermodynamics/README.md

 # Advanced

-Te example shown is simple, but the used libraries have many capabilities.
+The example shown is simple, but uses libraries with many capabilities.
 For example it can be used to calculate complete thermodynamic cycles by using variables and arrays.

 ``` python
 # Vapor compression cycle